In this post, I’m going to share The 65-25-10 Rule, which helps you allocate your efforts towards meaningful results.

 As important as it is to work on the 20% of your business that is crucial to your success, I’ve found it equally important that you stay motivated to continue on.

-It was this realization that helped me begin to develop this formula.
-But what exactly needed to be allocated, and at what percentages?
+It was this realization that helped me begin to develop the 65-25-10 formula.

 65% – Results within 30 Days

 I usually refer to this block of time as my short term focus.
 Spending nearly two-thirds of my time on the actions that will yield results within a month’s time seems to be the sweet spot.

 This allows me to hit a few milestones each month, which really helps with maintaining focus & consistency with my work schedule.